l0rd/blog-files/wsnext/text.md

 4. Start the workspace

-5. Go to ${CHE_URL}/api/workspace/${Workspace ID} and find Theia server.
+5. Go to `${CHE_URL}/api/workspace/${Workspace ID}` and find Theia server.
 Then open corresponding URL.

 When the workspace is run for the second time you should see that multiple containers are run.
 One for each IDE tool ("feature"): tools are running inside sidecar containers!

 ## Integration with newest Che developments: Theia and the marketplace

 Workspace.next is just one amongst many major changes that we will be introducing in the next months.
-Some equally important new features include the replacement of Orion with Theia as the default code editor and the use of a plugin marketplace to find and download Che extensions.
+Some equally important new features include the replacement of GWT IDE based [Orion](https://projects.eclipse.org/projects/ecd.orion) with [Eclipse Theia](https://projects.eclipse.org/projects/ecd.theia) based on Monaco as the default code editor and the use of a plugin marketplace to find and download Che extensions.
 In this section we are going to look at how these new features will be integrated within Worksapce.next model.

 ### Simplifying the model